Hi Nanna: Plot

-Six-year-old Mahi lives in Mumbai with her father Viraj, grandfather, and their pet dog, Pluto.
-Mahi suffers from cystic fibrosis, and Viraj, a successful fashion photographer, dedicates his life to caring for her.
-Whenever Mahi asks about her absent mother, Viraj avoids the topic.
-Upset by his silence, Mahi runs away from home with Pluto.
-They are saved from an accident by a woman named Yashna.
-At Mahi’s request, Yashna invites Viraj to a restaurant, where she and Mahi convince him to tell the story of her mother, "Varsha."
-To make it easier for Mahi to imagine, Yashna pretends to be Varsha.
+Six-year-old Mahi lives in Mumbai with her father Viraj, a successful fashion photographer, her grandfather, and their pet dog, Pluto.
+Mahi has cystic fibrosis, a fatal genetic condition, and Viraj dedicates his life to her demanding medical care.
+Whenever Mahi inquires about her absent mother, Viraj avoids the topic.
+Upset by his evasion, Mahi runs away from home with Pluto.
+A woman named Yashna rescues them from a potential traffic accident.
+At Mahi's pleading, Yashna invites Viraj to a restaurant, where she and Mahi convince him to tell the story of Mahi's mother, Varsha.
+To make the story easier for herself, Mahi imagines Yashna as Varsha as Viraj narrates the story.

-Viraj recounts how, ten years ago, he met Varsha, a woman disillusioned by her parents’ divorce, in Coonoor.
-Over time, Varsha overcame her fears and married Viraj despite her mother’s objections.
-Though they struggled financially, they were happy.
-When Viraj’s career took off, he wanted a child, and Varsha, initially hesitant, agreed.
-However, their joy turned to sorrow when their daughter, Mahi, was born with a fatal illness.
-Devastated, Varsha blamed Viraj and regretted their marriage.
-Mahi, upset by the story, asks Viraj to stop.
-Privately, Yashna, visibly emotional, urges him to finish.
-Viraj reveals that shortly after Varsha’s breakdown, they met with a car accident, and Yashna assumes Varsha to be dead.
+A young Viraj meets Varsha in Coonoor.
+Disillusioned by her parents' bitter divorce, Varsha is initially closed off to love, but she eventually overcomes her fears and marries Viraj despite her mother's fierce objections.
+Though they initially struggle financially, they are happy.
+As Viraj's photography career takes off, he expresses a desire for a child.
+A hesitant Varsha eventually agrees, but their joy turns to profound sorrow when Mahi is born with a chronic illness.
+Devastated, Varsha suffers a breakdown, blames Viraj for the situation, and openly regrets their marriage.
+Hearing this, an upset Mahi asks her father to stop the story.
+Privately, a visibly emotional Yashna urges Viraj to finish.
+Viraj then reveals that shortly after Varsha's breakdown, the couple met with a severe car accident, leading Yashna to assume Varsha died in the crash.